samstav/simpl/README.md

 **CHECKMATE_BROKER_PORT**: the port to use to connect to the message queue server

 **CHECKMATE_BROKER_URL**: Alternatively, a full url with username and password can be supplied.
 This *overrides* the previous four settings.
 Checkmate server and queue listener will report out what settings they are using when they start up.

+Note: all CHECKMATE_BROKER_* values are picked up from checkmate.celeryconfig.
+If you use an alternate config file, these variable may be ignored.
+See **CELERY_CONFIG_MODULE**.

+**CHECKMATE_RESULT_BACKEND**: default is 'database'.
+Checkmate needs to query task results and status. [tested with 'database' only].
+This value is picked up from checkmate.celeryconfig.
+If you use an alternate config file, this variable may be ignored.
+See **CELERY_CONFIG_MODULE**.

+**CHECKMATE_RESULT_DBURI**: defaults to 'sqlite://../data/celerydb.sqlite' under the checkmate directory.
+Use this to set an alternate location for the celery result store.
+This value is picked up from checkmate.celeryconfig.
+If you use an alternate config file, this variable may be ignored.
+See **CELERY_CONFIG_MODULE**.

 **CELERY_CONFIG_MODULE**: use checkmate.celeryconfig by default.
 See celery instructions for more detail.
+THis module also picks up the values from some of the other environment variables.
+If you use a different config module, the other checkmate variables may get ignored.

 **CELERYD_FORCE_EXECV**: See celery instructions for more detail.
 This setting can prevent queue listeners hanging on some OSes (seen frequently on developer Macs)